detectify/n5/README.md

 ### Notes
 - Host extraction aims to support non-standard URL formats for which the [`url.URL`](https://pkg.go.dev/net/url#URL) type returns error.

+## Contributing
+Please feel free to submit issues, fork the repository and send pull requests.
+In addition to fixes, new features are also welcome if you feel they are within the scope of the package.
+Feel free to reach out and discuss if you have any questions.

 ## License
 This project is licensed under the terms of the MIT license.